 In a large international survey on the topic of male beauty, researchers found that the most important factor in making a man attractive to a woman is good hygiene.
-A great smile was number three, with confidence taking second place.
-Whether or not you’re in the market for a girlfriend, there’s no question that a little additional attention to our smiles, including our oral hygiene, can pay off big.
+A great smile was number three.
+Confidence took second place.
+Whether or not you’re in the market for a girlfriend, there’s no question that a little additional attention to your smile and oral hygiene can pay off big.

 Of course, a range of other cosmetic improvements is available.
-Some adults are candidates for Invisalign, a system in which a customized series of transparent trays, or “aligners," is used to straighten the teeth.
+Some adults are candidates for Invisalign, which uses transparent trays, or “aligners,” to straighten the teeth.
 People with bite problems or more complex orthodontic issues may need traditional braces.
-Brackets made of tooth-colored ceramic or polycarbonate are less noticeable than stainless steel brackets, and sometimes the brackets can be mounted on the back surface of the teeth.
+Brackets made of tooth-colored ceramic or polycarbonate are less noticeable than stainless steel brackets.
+Sometimes, the brackets can be mounted on the back surface of the teeth.

-A missing, chipped, or stained tooth can be replaced with a crown or dental implant, an artificial tooth permanently anchored into the bone of the jaw.
+A missing, chipped, or stained tooth can be replaced with a crown or dental implant, which is an artificial tooth permanently anchored into the bone of the jaw.
 Porcelain veneers are pricey but can transform a person’s smile in just a couple of visits to the dentist.
-See a cosmetic dentist to discuss your options, but keep in mind that the "perfect" smile is often one with a little character.
+See a cosmetic dentist to discuss your options.